bognikol/aflonstack/README.md

     .on("click", () => alert("Checked!"));
 ```

-Furthermore, if we want to create red div which contains previous button, we can do it like this:
+Furthermore, if we want to create red ```Div``` which contains previous button, we can do it like this:

 ```TypeScript
 new Div()